x86-512/Metamorpheus/README.md

 Polymorpheus is a polymorphic/metamorphic shellcode obfuscator that is designed to evade signature-based antivirus solutions and payload-based IPS Systems.
 Shellcode generated with this script is also capable of bypassing basic dynamic detection.
 If you are having a disassembly error, please check for any instructions labeled `(bad)` in https://defuse.ca/online-x86-assembler.htm.

-Polymorpheus is designed to work in a R-E memory region, so you can place obfuscated code into the .text section of a PE file.
+Polymorpheus is designed to work in a W^E memory region (you can either write or execute, but not both), so you can place obfuscated code into the .text section of a PE file.
 It also works on shellcode for exploits.

 # How to run
 1. Install Dependencies